nf-core/dualrnaseq/docs/parameters.md

 ### Details

-Input files can be read as either .fastq or .fastq.gz.
+IInput files can be read as either uncompressed or compressed (gzip) fasta or fastq files.
 They should be named descriptively without spaces and special characters (such as : and @), with the corresponding replicate (if any) appended at the end.
 The best practise for this pipeline is to use underscores to separate different experimental conditions.

 #### `--input`